 - 1. Select the best answer.
-Detailed written procedures are required for:
+Detailed written procedures are required for-

-- a.
-Complex lifts
+- A. all lifts

-- b.
-All lifts
+- B. complex lifts

-- c.
-Some lifts
+- C. non-complex lifts

-- d.
-Non-complex lifts
+- D. some lifts

 - 2. Select the best answer.
-For all complex lifts, a rigger supervisor, operator supervisor, or a rigging or crane operator working leader shall review on-site conditions and shall ...
+For all complex lifts, a rigger supervisor, operator supervisor, or a rigging or crane operator working leader shall review onsite conditions and shall-

-- a.
-Select rigging gear
+- A. conduct a pre-job briefing

-- b.
-Inspect all rigging gear
+- B. define the crane operating envelope

-- c.
-Define the crane operating envelope
+- C. inspect all rigging gear

-- d.
-Conduct a pre-job briefing
+- D. select the rigging gear

 - 3. Select the best answer.
-Lifts of test weights during maintenance or load test are ...
+Lifts of test weights during maintenance or load tests are-

-- a.
-Evaluated according to the complex lift requirements
+- A. evaluated according to the complex lift requirements

-- b.
-Routine lifts because they are not complex shapes
+- B. excluded from the complex lift requirements

-- c.
-Included in the complex lift requirements
+- C. included in the complex lift requirements

-- d.
-Excluded from the complex lift requirements
+- D. routine lifts because they are not complex shapes

 - 4. Select the best answer.
 A crane with a capacity of 100,000 pounds is performing a lift of 40,000 pounds.
-This is a(n):
+This is a(n)-

-- a.
-Complex lift
+- A. complex lifts

-- b.
-Overload lift
+- B. hazardous lift

-- c.
-Non-complex lift
+- C. non-complex lift

-- d.
-Hazardous lift
+- D. overload lift